OpenXcom/OpenXcom/README.md

 # OpenXcom 1.0

 OpenXcom is an open-source clone of the popular "UFO: Enemy Unknown" ("X-COM:
-UFO Defense" in USA) and "X-COM: Terror From the Deep" videogames by Microprose, licensed under the GPL and written in C++ / SDL.
+UFO Defense" in the USA release) and "X-COM: Terror From the Deep" videogames by Microprose, licensed under the GPL and written in C++ / SDL.

 See more info at the [website](http://openxcom.org) and the [wiki](http://ufopaedia.org/index.php?title=OpenXcom).